 Saina Nehwal’s London Olympic bronze medal a gamechanger for Indian badminton

 The singles bronze made her the first Indian woman to win an Olympic medal in badminton.
-It also proved to be the spark that Indian shuttler PV Sindhu needed to win a historic silver in Rio four years later.
+It also proved to be the spark that Indian shuttler PV Sindhu needed to win a historic silver at Rio 2016 and a bronze at Tokyo 2020.

 Saina Nehwal’s podium finish at the historic Wembley Arena in London only inspired future generations of Indian badminton players, especially women, to pick up the racquet and dream big.